 Most methods use an N-joints rigid kinematic model where a human body is represented as an entity with joints and limbs, containing body kinematic structure and body shape information.

-• Volumetric model, which is used for 3D pose estimation.
+A volumetric model is used for 3D pose estimation.
 Multiple popular 3D human body models exist that are used for deep learning-based pose analysis for recovering 3D human mesh.
 For example, GHUM & GHUML(ite), are fully trainable end-to-end deep learning pipelines trained on a high-resolution dataset of full-body scans of over 60’000 human configurations to model statistical and articulated 3D human body shapes and poses.
-It can be used to infer

 Main Challenges of Pose Detection